This guide can help you to:

 - Create an environment for discussion

-- Facilitate a team discussion around the survey results
+- Facilitate a team discussion on the survey results

 - Define your next actions as a team

 🗣 Creating an environment for discussion

 Here are some tips for creating an environment favorable to dialogue.

 - Thank your teams for their participation. 🙏